RokLenarcic/clj-rest-client/README.md

 - a symbol, name of function to be declared
 - an optional argument vector, defaults to `[]`, must contain alternating parameter names and parameter specs.
-- an expression that evaluates to a map, defaults to `{}`, contains additional properties for returned map, it can use parameters in definition
+- an optional non-vector expression that evaluates to a map, defaults to `{}`, contains additional properties for returned request map, it can use parameters in definition

 Due to optionals the following definition is also legal: